kaspermunch/PopulationGenomicsCourse/Exercises/MappingAndCalling/README.md

 ### For windows users

 Install Xming.
-You cna download from here: http://sourceforge.net/project/downloading.php?group_id=156984&filename=Xming-6-9-0-31-setup.exe
+You can download it from here: http://sourceforge.net/project/downloading.php?group_id=156984&filename=Xming-6-9-0-31-setup.exe

 And then access the terminal like: